tjvananne/crafting_interpreters_notes/README.md

 Implementation notes (all from project root dir):

+* Before compiling the Java Lox project, compile and execute this script to generate the `Expr.java` file if changes have been made to the `GenerateAst.java` file:
+    * `javac com/craftinginterpreters/tool/GenerateAst.java`
+    * `java com.craftinginterpreters.tool.GenerateAst com/craftinginterpreters/lox`
 * Build out the `com/craftinginterpreters/lox/Lox.java` path
 * Compile with `javac com/craftinginterpreters/lox/Lox.java`
 * Execute with `java com.craftinginterpreters.lox.Lox [source-code-file]`